Skip to content

 Per-channel rendering:

-• Slack / Mattermost / generic webhook — a clickable “How to read this alert” label in the compact Links field (alongside the Dashboard label and any extra links), never a raw URL — using each platform’s link syntax (Slack <url|label>, Mattermost/generic markdown links).
+• Slack / Mattermost / generic webhook — a clickable “How to read this alert” label in the compact Links line (alongside the Dashboard label and any extra links), never a raw URL — using each platform’s link syntax (Slack <url|label>, Mattermost/generic markdown links).

 • Telegram — appended to the links line (after the optional “Open dashboard” link) as a “How to read this alert” link.